forguncyglobal/forguncyglobal.github.io/docs/3-installation-and-deployment/2-install-forguncy-server.md

 {: .note}

 ## Installation
 If your system meets the requirements mentioned above, you can proceed with the installation by downloading the latest installer from the [product website](https://www.forguncy.net/){:target="_blank"}.

+### Forguncy Server for Windows

-Follow the instructions on the screen as shown below.
+Follow the instructions on the screen as shown below-

 ![server-install](/assets/images/product-images/server-install.gif)
 {: .dropshadow}